Six Nations 2017: Pundits pick winner and key players

 Who do you think will be the key player?

 AN: England's Owen Farrell.
-Tactician, kicker, intense, brave, winner - there's five word I'd use to describe him.
+Tactician, kicker, intense, brave, winner - there's five words I'd use to describe him.

 JD: I pick Farrell too - he is key to England's game management.